The Connaught (hotel): History

 The hotel first opened in 1815 as the Prince of Saxe-Coburg Hotel, an offshoot of Grillion's Hotel that had been established by Alexander Grillion in Albemarle Street, Mayfair.
 It was originally a pair of Georgian houses in Charles Street, near Grosvenor Square.
 The 1st Duke of Westminster decided to redevelop the area, and the street was changed, becoming Carlos Place.
 In 1892, the hotel's owner applied to rebuild it, but work did not start until two years later, when the original houses were demolished.

 In 1897, the Coburg Hotel was reopened.
 In 1917, during the First World War, a decision was made to change the name to the less-German "Connaught".
 The name was taken from the title of Queen Victoria's third son, Prince Arthur, the first Duke of Connaught.

 In 1935, Rudolph Richard, a young Swiss hotelier, became general manager of The Connaught and ran the hotel almost as an English private house, with the highest standards of comfort and service.
 In 1956, The Connaught was acquired by the Savoy Group, owners of Claridge's, The Berkeley and the Savoy Hotel in London.
+In 1998, the Savoy Group was sold to Blackstone Group and Colony Capital.

-In 2005, the Savoy Group, including The Connaught, was bought by a group of Irish investors, which sold off the Savoy Hotel and Savoy Theatre and renamed the group Maybourne Hotel Group.
+In April 2004, the Savoy Group, including The Connaught, was sold to a group of Irish investors led by Derek Quinlan.
+In January 2005, the group was renamed Maybourne, a separate management company, which retained The Berkeley, Claridge's and The Connaught.